 I have an eclectic taste in music.
 From rock classics, to country ballads, to soulful blues.
 One of my favorite artists is Tim McGraw.
 He sings from the heart with clarity and purpose.
 I was pondering this blog post, thinking about what I would say about systems of government when Mr. McGraw came on my playlist.
 And this blog post became clearer.
 Of all the things I could say about government his words made the most sense to me.
 The words were meant for individuals but they can equally be applied to governing bodies and leaderships.
 For I believe a loving government is first and foremost, humble and kind.

 A humble government is one that realizes they exist of the people and for the people.
 All the people.
 All the citizens of a nation must have an equal say in who governs them and how.
 Not an elite class within a single party membership.
 Not an absolute monarch who governs by birthright.
 Not an autocrat who governs through fear and intimidation.
+Not the rich and powerful who use their wealth to unduly influence the levers of government.
 And not partisans who actively try to thwart the will of the people through such practices as gerrymandering, voter suppression, or outright lies.
 For all of these do not represent humility.
 They represent arrogance.
 Such impostors do not represent the will of the people.
 They represent the subjugation of the people.

 Humility dictates that all the people, each individual citizen of voting age, should have an equal say in free and fair elections because a government is meant to govern on behalf of all its citizens.
 There is no ruling class in a humble nation.
 There is only a nation of peers.

 A humble government is a strong government because it was chosen by the people.
 It’s strength comes from the mandate given to it by those people.
-An arrogant government that was never chosen by the people has no mandate to govern for the people.
+An arrogant government that was never chosen by the people has no mandate to govern on behalf of the people.